 Once you are fully awake and alert, you can go home.

-- You may have a sore throat for several days if a biopsy was taken.
+- If you had a biopsy taken, you may have a sore throat for several days.

-- You can rinse your mouth and throat with warm salt water to help with any discomfort.
+- If you are having any discomfort, you can rinse out your mouth and gargle throat with warm salt water.
 Dissolve 1 tablespoon of salt in 1 quart of warm water.
 Gargle as often as you like.

 - You may want to use a humidifier to reduce the dryness in your throat and help reduce swelling.

-- You may also cough up blood-tinged mucus.
+- You may also cough up mucus that has some blood in it.
 This is normal and should go away within 7 days.

 - If you usually take aspirin or products containing aspirin, you can start taking them again the day after your procedure.

-- You will have a follow-up appointment with your doctor in 5 to 7 days.
-At that time, your doctor will talk with you in detail about the treatment option that is best for you.
+- You will have a follow-up appointment with your surgeon in 5 to 7 days.
+At that time, your surgeon will talk with you in detail about the treatment option that is best for you.